kegiad/Supply-chain/README.md

 # Supply-chain

 ## Description
-This project uses large language models (LLMs) to optimize supply chain management by predicting inventory needs and prioritizing critical items for restocking based on external events.
+This project uses large language models (LLMs) to optimize supply chain management by predicting inventory needs and prioritizing critical items for restocking based on external events such as natural disasters or trade disruptions.

 ## Features
 - Predicts supply chain bottlenecks using AI.